 We could in the future be subject to claims that we or our employees have inadvertently or otherwise used or disclosed alleged trade secrets or other proprietary information of former employees or competitors.
 Although we try to ensure that our employees and consultants do not use the intellectual property, proprietary information, know-how or trade secrets of others in their work for us, we may in the future be subject to claims that we caused an employee to breach the terms of his or her non-competition or non-solicitation agreement, or that we or these individuals have, inadvertently or otherwise, used or disclosed the alleged trade secrets or other proprietary information of a former employer or competitor.
 Litigation may be necessary to defend against these claims.
 Even if we are successful in defending against these claims, litigation could result in substantial costs and could be a distraction to management.
-If our defenses to these claims fail, in addition to requiring us to pay monetary damages, a court could prohibit us from using technologies or features that are essential to our product candidates, if such technologies or features are found to incorporate or be derived from the trade secrets or other proprietary information of the former employers.
-An inability to incorporate such technologies or features would have a material adverse effect on our business, and may prevent us from successfully commercializing our product candidates.
+If our defenses to these claims fail, in addition to requiring us to pay monetary damages, a court could prohibit us from using technologies or features that are essential to our product candidates, if such technologies or features would have a material adverse effect on our business, and may prevent us from successfully commercializing our product candidates.
 In addition, we may lose valuable intellectual property rights or personnel as a result of such claims.
-Moreover, any such litigation or the threat thereof may adversely affect our ability to hire employees or contract with independent sales representatives.
+Moreover, any such litigation or the threat thereof may adversely affect our ability to know employees or contract with independent sales representatives.
 A loss of key personnel or their work product could hamper or prevent our ability to commercialize our product candidates, which would have an adverse effect on our business, results of operations and financial condition.